Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new ideas, images and links.

 Like Schrödinger’s cat (a paradoxical thought experiment), winter both exists and doesn’t exist here in the spring.
 If you’re not ready to say goodbye to the white stuff quite yet, our mountaintops continue to be a winter wonderland.
 From surprise pow days to buttery spring turns, skiing and riding continues well into May.

 For those ready to leave winter behind, warm, valley temperatures quickly melt the snow opening up opportunities for spring and summer sports.
-Spend the day golfing on the greens, getting some hot laps on your downhill or cross-country bike or paddling Whistler’s many lakes.
+Spend the day golfing on the greens (typically opening at the end of April), getting some hot laps on your downhill or cross-country bike or paddling Whistler’s many lakes.
 Keep an eye on the WORCA website for local trail conditions, and remember the opening of the Whistler Mountain Bike Park is also in May.

 The real beauty of spring is that you don’t have to choose between winter and summer.
 As the ultimate dual sports season, you can do both in one day!